Undergraduate Programs in the Classics Department

 - Latin Minor

-NOTE: The Classics program requires courses in Greek (GRK) and Latin (LAT), and the programs in Classical Civilization do not.
+NOTE: The Classical Languages program requires courses in Ancient Greek (GRK) and Latin (LAT), and the programs in Classical Civilization do not.

 - Do not require the study of Latin or Greek.
-Undergraduate students who plan to continue on with advanced study in the field of Classics, including MA and PhD programs in this University, should choose GRK and LAT courses, and programs in Greek, Latin, or Classics (= Greek and Latin).
+Undergraduate students who plan to continue on with advanced study in the field of Classics, including MA and PhD programs in this University, should choose GRK and LAT courses, and programs in Greek, Latin, or Classical Languages (Ancient Greek and Latin).

 - Since students in Classical Civilization programs have priority access to 300-level CLA seminar courses, they should make sure they have been accepted into these programs before applying for these courses.
 Application to courses begins in July for the following Fall and Winter sessions.

-- The basis of admission to these programs is 2 half-courses with a CLA designator, with a grade of 65 or higher.
+- The basis of admission to these programs is 2 CLA half-courses (usually CLA160 and another CLA 200-level) with a grade of 65 or higher.
 This means 2 individual marks above 65, not an average.

-- CLA 160H1 is not required for admission to the programs, but is mandatory for completion of all programs, and a prerequisite for most CLA 300-series seminars.
-It should normally therefore be one of the 2 half-courses chosen.
+- CLA160 is not required for admission to the programs, but is mandatory for completion of all programs, and a prerequisite for most CLA 300-series seminars.
+It is recommended as one of the 2 half-courses chosen.

-- They require primarily courses in GRK and LAT, and 1 FCE in CLA (CLA 160H1 and CLA 260H1)
+- They require primarily courses in GRK and LAT, and 1 FCE in CLA (CLA160 and CLA260).

-- Once they have completed 4.0 courses, students may apply to these programs at any time in the summer preceding their second year (in 2010, April 1 – September 26).
+- Not limited in enrolment (Type 2 Subject POSts).
+Once they have completed 4.0 courses, students may apply to these programs at any time in the summer preceding their second year (in 2010, April 1 – September 26).

-- No specific courses are required for admission to these programs, but students planning to enrol in them should normally take GRK and/or LAT 101H1 and 102H1, and in CLA 160H1 in their first year.
+- No specific courses are required for admission to these programs, but students planning to enrol in them should normally take GRK and/or LAT101 and 102, and in CLA160 in their first year.

-- Since CLA 160H1 and CLA 260H1 are required in all programs, students who enrol in two different programs sponsored by the Classics Department must make sure that they complete a total 12.0 different full-course equivalents (FCEs) in the two programs combined
+Since CLA160 and CLA260 are required in all programs, students who enrol in two different programs sponsored by the Department of Classics must make sure that they complete a total of 12.0 different full-course equivalents (FCEs) in the two programs combined.

-Students are permitted the following substitutions in Program sponsored by the Classics Department:
+Students are permitted the following substitutions in Program sponsored by the Department of Classics:

 - Courses in GRK and LAT may be substituted for CLA courses in the Major and Minor programs in Classical Civilization